xogium/buildroot-stm32mp135d-odyssey/README.md

 When the writing has completed, press ctrl+c at the u-boot prompt to terminate the usb mass storage mode.
 Then, reset your board again, and confirm that it is now booting linux and that you get a login prompt.
-Log in with the root user and no password.
+Log in with the root user and the password 'grove'.

 #### Micro sd card boot ####
 If you wish to burn the system onto a micro sd card, please proceed as